camp5456/webspiration/website-maintenance-deck/README.md

 ### 2. Deploy to Your Website

-1. Copy the entire `/glow-up-deck` folder to your website repository
-2. Commit and push to GitHub
-3. The app will be live at: `webspirationconsulting.com/glow-up-deck`
+The folder is already part of your website.
+After making changes, push to GitHub to update the live site at: `webspirationconsulting.com/website-maintenance-deck`

 ### 3. Test Everything